SyahrulApr86/CamSight/backend/README.md

 ### WebSocket

-- **`/ws`** - WebSocket endpoint untuk menerima frame dari frontend
+- **`/ws`** - WebSocket endpoint to receive frames from frontend

 ### HTTP

 - **`/`** - Health check
-- **`/status`** - Status sistem dan model
+- **`/status`** - System and model status
-- **`/video_feed`** - MJPEG stream hasil deteksi objek
+- **`/video_feed`** - MJPEG stream of object detection results

 ## Model

-Backend menggunakan model YOLO 12 nano (`yolo12n.pt`) untuk object detection.
-Model akan didownload otomatis saat pertama kali dijalankan.
+Backend uses YOLO 12 nano model (`yolo12n.pt`) for object detection.
+The model will be downloaded automatically on first run.

-Jika YOLO 12 nano tidak tersedia, akan menggunakan YOLOv8n sebagai fallback.
+If YOLO 12 nano is not available, it will use YOLOv8n as fallback.

 ## Technical Details

 - **Framework**: FastAPI
-- **WebSocket**: Untuk real-time communication
+- **WebSocket**: For real-time communication
 - **Object Detection**: Ultralytics YOLO
 - **Image Processing**: OpenCV
-- **MJPEG Streaming**: Untuk mengirim hasil ke frontend
+- **MJPEG Streaming**: To send results to frontend

 ## CORS

-Backend dikonfigurasi untuk menerima request dari semua origin untuk keperluan development.
+Backend is configured to accept requests from all origins for development purposes.